Business fears over long campaign

 Wesfarmers boss Richard Goyder said campaigns traditionally put a lid on consumer expenditure.

-‘‘One must ask whether this is the best thing for the economy, given that it has been slow in parts.’’
-GPT chief executive Michael Cameron urged both sides of politics to resist resorting to the ‘‘negative politics that has been so prevalent in recent political discourse’’.
+GPT chief executive Michael Cameron urged both sides of politics to resist resorting to the "negative politics that has been so prevalent in recent political discourse".

 Australian National Retailers Association boss Margy Osmond said election campaigns typically slowed consumer spending, but there were some exceptions.